Springworks/swagger-md/README.md

 ## What can it do?

-See `./test-util/fixtures/markdown` and `./test-util/fixtures/swagger` for examples of a `swagger.json` converted to Markdown.
+See `./test-fixtures/swagger` for examples of a `swagger.json` converted to Markdown.

 Want it do handle more?
 Feel free to contribute!